ingo/ingo.github.io/_recipes/paella_de_mi_padre.md

 ---
 author: Ingo Muschenetz
 category: Entrees
-description: "A great dish that also inspires many passions.
-This version is tuned\
+description: A great dish that also inspires many passions.
-  \ a bit to my family\u2019s preferences, in particular the addition of sausage.\
-  \ If you\u2019d like to be truly traditional with ingredients, there are some suggestions\
-  \ at the bottom of the recipe."
 image: paella_de_mi_padre.jpg
 original_title: Paella
 size: 4-8 servings
 time: 2 hours
 title: Paella
 ---

+This version is tuned a bit to my family’s preferences, in particular the addition of sausage.
+If you’d like to be truly traditional with ingredients, there are some suggestions at the bottom of the recipe.
 Paella is a great dish that also inspires many passions.
 The version I most often make is tuned a bit to my family’s preferences, in particular the addition of sausage.
 If you’d like to be truly traditional with ingredients, there are some suggestions at the bottom of the recipe.

 ### Ingredients